Social Reproduction Working Group

-Having worked on the Fessud project on the material culture of financialisation and its impact on well-being in general and on provision of housing, water and pensions in particular, my contribution to the WG will be focused on addressing social reproduction through critical examination of how to situate it in relation to the value of labour power.
+Ben Fine (Department of Economics, SOAS) Having worked on the Fessud project on the material culture of financialisation and its impact on well-being in general and on provision of housing, water and pensions in particular, Ben’s contribution to the WG will be focused on addressing social reproduction through critical examination of how to situate it in relation to the value of labour power.
 This will bring together a range of theoretical and empirical research to establish what are the social norms underpinning the value of labour power, how they are related both to the variegated vulnerabilities of financialised neoliberalism and to the interaction between market and non-market forms of provision.

-I’m a feminist economists who has worked on theoretical and policy issues to do with care for many years.
-My interests in this working group would be to investigate how financialisation is tied up with current changes in the the forms and norms of social reproduction, particularly with respect to care.
+Sue Himmelweit (Department of Economics, Open University) is a feminist economists who has worked on theoretical and policy issues to do with care for many years.
+Her interests in this working group would be to investigate how financialisation is tied up with current changes in the the forms and norms of social reproduction, particularly with respect to care.

-I am Associate Professor of Economics at Wright State University, USA.
-My research intersects development, feminist and ecological concerns.
-My interest in social reproduction is in applying a critical pluralist perspective to uncover the mechanisms through with marginal peasants and the working classes navigate and cope with economic precarity and environmental degradation.
-I am currently working on the interrelationship between market and household provisioning in agrarian economies.
+Sirisha C. Naidu is Associate Professor of Economics at Wright State University, USA.
+Sirisha’s research intersects development, feminist and ecological concerns.
+Her interest in social reproduction is in applying a critical pluralist perspective to uncover the mechanisms through with marginal peasants and the working classes navigate and cope with economic precarity and environmental degradation.
+She is currently working on the interrelationship between market and household provisioning in agrarian economies.

 - Naidu, Sirisha C., & Ossome, Lyn.
 2016.
 Social Reproduction and The Agrarian Question of Women’s Labour in India.
 Agrarian South: Journal of Political Economy, 5(1): 50-76.